 Whole Husks vs. Powder

-I often get asked what is the difference between the two.
-It is not obvious whether you have psyllium husk powder or whole husks if you are not familiar with the ingredient.
 I myself used psyllium powder at first, thinking I am using whole husks and wondered why aren't my recipes turning out!
 If you have whole husks you can see small particles while with powder it looks like brown flour with no distinct particles.

 This recipe calls for whole husks although it is possible to substitute whole husks for the powder.
 Read my psyllium husk 101 article for more information and illustration.